TPPSellinger/eSMC/README.md

 Step two : Download the script to install the package.
 Make sure the path of the package is correct (You may have to modify the script depending on where the package has been downloaded).
 Execute the script to install package on your local machine.

-Application to simulated data (For beginning user on Unix and Windows users) :
+Application to simulated data (For beginning users on Unix and Windows users) :

-Note : This script it based on the original simulator scrm through the R package scrm.
+Note : This script is based on the original simulator scrm through the R package scrm.
 Hence, seed banks and self-fertilization cannot be simulated.
 See the next section for simulating data with seed banks and self-fertilization.

 Step three : Download the R script easy_test_esmc.R